cloudmesh-community/hid-sp18-705/project-report/report.md

-The early focus of BigchainDB development was to create an architecture that would allow existing big data databases to be "blockchainified" [@github-bigchaindb-whitepaper-a].
-The original BigchainDB whitepaper, released in June 2016, focused on the scalability limitations of traditional blockchain networks such as Bitcoin and claimed that it should be possible to develop a blockchain-based distributed database that would enable "1 million writes per second throughput, storing petabytes of data, and sub-second latency"--in contrast to the storage restrictions and 7 transaction-per-second (tps) limit of the Bitcoin network [@github-bigchaindb-whitepaper-a].
-The advantages of adding a blockchain layer to an existing distributed database would be to incorporate "decentralized control, immutability, and creation \[and\] movement of digital assets" [@github-bigchaindb-whitepaper-a].
+The early focus of BigchainDB development was to create an architecture that would allow existing big data databases to be enhanced with blockchain features [@github-bigchaindb-whitepaper-a].
+The original BigchainDB whitepaper, released in June 2016, focused on the scalability limitations of traditional blockchain networks such as Bitcoin and claimed that it should be possible to develop a blockchain-based distributed database that would enable

+> "1 million writes per second throughput, storing petabytes of data,
+> and sub-second latency" [@github-bigchaindb-whitepaper-a].

+This is in contrast to the storage restrictions and 7 transaction-per-second (tps) limit of the Bitcoin network [@github-bigchaindb-whitepaper-a].
+The advantages of adding a blockchain layer to an existing distributed database would be to incorporate

+> "decentralized control, immutability, and creation \[and\] movement
+> of digital > assets" [@github-bigchaindb-whitepaper-a].

 The primary challenge in designing a decentralized system is how to defend against both arbitrary failure and malicious actors.
 In so-called